7 Shower Design Tricks – This Isn’t Your Fathers’ Shower Anymore!

 - (3) Homes are getting smaller – Homes have grown steadily from 1973 to 2014 but for the first times in over 40 years homes actually started shrinking in 2015 according to Realtor.com.
 People have become enamored with tiny homes, container homes and a more sustainable lifestyle.
 Given these trends shower design needs to be more thoughtful than in Dad’s days of increasingly bloated square footage.

 As a result of these 3 factors you and I need showers which require less maintenance, improved safety and better design.
-Let’s check out 7 shower design tricks to help your shower evolve from your fathers’ old shower.
+Let’s check out 7 shower design tricks (and one bonus shower design trick #8) to help your shower evolve from your fathers’ old shower.

 Shower Design Trick #1 – Continuous flow – the one level design